djfm/google-analytics-image-tracker/README.md

 but I really don't care about that.

 Ok now I'm gonna commit and push to trigger a build and hope it builds!

+**Update**:

+**It works on heroku now!!**

+At this point, the project can be used as a good starting point for TypeScript node projects that work well locally and deploy easily to heroku.
+Just checkout the code at commit [bda2cab808fef123b60fb6ff24f2b41c9cfbd893](https://github.com/djfm/google-analytics-image-tracker/tree/bda2cab808fef123b60fb6ff24f2b41c9cfbd893), there is nothing functionally-specific yet.
+And I promise I wont `git push -f` so this commit should stay forever good.